DefinetlyNotAI/Peng/README.md

 Just create a .peng file with normal python programming, then you may replace the following words with easier peng counterparts to learn programming easier:
 Finally you can run peng.py via `python peng.py -h` to see available commands, Enjoy

+The first part shows the english version of the python lang
 ```
 replacements for operators
     "multiply": "*",